-The Air Check $\checkmark$ O2 enclosure should be mounted in an area free of vibration and electrical noise or interference.
-If possible, avoid areas with high temperatures or condensing humidity.
+The Air Check $\checkmark$ O2 monitor enclosure should be mounted in an area free of vibration and electrical noise or interference.
+If possible, avoid areas with high temperatures.

-WARNING: The Air Check $\checkmark$ $O_2$ is not designed for installation in hazardous areas.
+WARNING: The Air Check $\checkmark$ $O_2$ monitor is not designed for installation in hazardous areas.
+Consult PureAire for information on enclosures for use in hazardous environments.